 to recognize Kent somewhat, Lear appears to be mad again.
 Edmund's death

 is announced, but who cares?

 It is part of Shakespeare's genius not to have Edmund and Lear address even a single word to each other in the entire play, because they are apocalyptic antitheses: the king is all feeling, and Edmund is bare of all affect.
 (Bloom 479)Albany yields his power to Lear and insists justice will be meted out.
-Lear says, "And my poor fool is hang'd" (V.iii.306), probably referring to the Fool who disappeared a couple acts ago, even though Lear then laments Cordelia's death further.
-But see Bob Marks' King Lear Notes regarding the Cordelia/Fool link.
+Lear says, "And my poor fool is hang'd" (V.iii.306), probably referring to the Fool who disappeared a couple acts ago; but see Bob Marks' King Lear Notes regarding the Cordelia/Fool link.